 We took stock of all the learning form our prototype and we produced an MVP from the ground up using React Native.
 Lirica was selected to take part into the accelerator academy to become an investment ready business, and we launched to the stores in September 2018.

 Lirica is continually updating with new songs and fine-tuning features.
-It is currently about to receive its 2nd round of investment, ready for expansion into other languages.
+It has received its 2nd round of investment, ready for expansion into other languages.